JibrilOs/Music-player-App/README.md

-this a music-player created by me Jibril
+This a music-player created by me Jibril and the playlist are music i can use without copyright infringement.